microsoft/onnxruntime/README.md

 ## Builds and Packages

-Official builds are published for the default CPU Provider (Eigen + MLAS), as well as GPU with CUDA.
+Official builds are available for:
+* Default CPU Provider (Eigen + MLAS)
+* GPU Provider - NVIDIA CUDA
+  * *note: If your deployment target is Windows, the [DirectML execution provider](./execution_providers/DirectML-ExecutionProvider.md) is recommended for optimal performance and compatibility with a broad set of GPUs.
+This will be an official package soon.
+In the meantime, see the build instructions at [BUILD.md](./../BUILD.md#directml).*

 Python packages can be found on PyPi, and C#/C/C++ packages on Nuget.
 Please view the table on [aka.ms/onnxruntime](https://aka.ms/onnxruntime) for instructions for different build combinations.

-For additional build flavors and/or dockerfiles, please see [BUILD.md](BUILD.md).
+For additional build flavors and/or dockerfiles, please carefully read through [BUILD.md](BUILD.md).
+If you encounter problems, please provide as much information as possible when filing an Issue.

 For production scenarios, it's strongly recommended to build only from an [official release branch](https://github.com/microsoft/onnxruntime/releases).

 #### PyPi (Python):
 *If using `pip` to download the Python binaries, run `pip install --upgrade pip` prior to downloading.*